Location: San Isidro del General, Costa Rica

 - Keywords: Costa Rica placement, Research internship, Costa Rica research, environmental research, environmental conservation, Costa Rica research internship

-Gain excellent hands-on research experience in a private Costa Rica nature reserve.
-This project is dedicated to teaching visitors more about the local wildlife and environment, aiding in conservation efforts.
+Gain excellent hands-on research experience in a Costa Rican mountain cloud forest nature reserve.
+This project is dedicated to teaching visitors more about the local wildlife and environment, aiding in conservation efforts, and researching reforestation and the cloud forest environment.
 Education and research plays a huge role in the reserve, which is where your internship proves invaluable.

-Students, graduates and professionals are all welcome to apply.
-You will gain great conservation research experience while immersing yourself in the natural landscape of the majestic Talamanca mountains.
-There are 400 species of vertebrates living within the reserve, 15 of which are listed on the IUCN red list of threatened species.
+Students, graduates and professionals with a background in biology, forestry, or environmental sciences are all welcome to apply.
+You will gain valuable conservation research experience while immersing yourself in the natural landscape of the majestic Talamanca mountains.
+There are over 400 species of vertebrates living within the reserve, 15 of which are listed on the IUCN red list of threatened species.

 You will be trained how to conduct research which can be used for conservation purposes, along with the general protection of rainforests and the reserve.
 Working alongside a passionate and educated team, you are required to commit to the placement for at least 10 weeks.

-The reserve is hoping to start publishing its research results within scientific journals.
-They study a wide variety of topics including geology, forestry, climatology, biology, sociology and ecology.
+Depending on your background, skills, and interests, you will conduct research into cloud forest ecosystems, reforestation, and/or the flora and fauna of the area, with the results being used to make management decisions and/or published within scientific journals.
+They study a wide variety of topics including biology, forestry, ecology, geology, climatology, and sociology.
 The reserve’s location is largely understudied, giving the opportunity for researchers to make new, exciting discoveries along the way.

 This placement would best suit those who have practical or academic experience in research.
-If you do not, you may be better suited to our volunteer, rather than internship placement.
+If you do not, you may be better suited to our volunteer, or research assistant positions rather than our internship placement.